cogment/cogment-doc/docs/reference/cli/launch.md

 ```

 <!---
 Optionally it can take a quiet options: [-q] or [--quiet] that can also be increased by adding [-qq].
-This will remove some of the launcher output, but never disables the processes output.
+This will disable some of the launcher output.
+It will not however disable the processes output.

 ```bash
 $ cogment launch -qq ./launch.yaml